StoneMasons4106/vyerose/docs/README.md

 * **Google Sheets Integration** - When an order is created, the order information from the Order Model gets pushed to a Google Sheet for the owner of the store to keep track of.

+* **Google SSO** - Allauth supports signing in and creating an account through your own Google account.

 * **Contact Page** - Allows end users to send emails and questions to the store owner for easy correspondence.

 * **Cart Model** - Allows users that are registered with the site to have their cart data stored for easy access if they leave the site and log back in.

+* **Responsiveness** - Site responds to all device sizes and looks natural on Desktop, Mobile, and Tablet views.

+* **Customizable Store** - Flexible product design allows the owner to add products, edit products, and delete them as their store changes.

+* **Checkout** - Integration with Stripe allows people to shop and buy products, complete with confirmation emails for both the consumer, and the store owner.

 ## Technologies Used